Alberta: Transit solutions to reduce congestion in Banff

 What we did

 CPCS conducted feasibility studies for bus and rail transit options.
-The CPCS method includes these tasks:
+The CPCS method included these tasks:

 - Stakeholder engagement to establish common project understanding